 For someone with strong quantitative skills, we think this represents one of the best career opportunities available.
 The pay is exceptionally good enabling earning to give, you can develop technical skills valued in academia or technology, and the work is satisfying.
-We’ve seen numerous cases of mathematicians taking this path and being highly satisfied.
+We’ve seen numerous cases of mathematicians taking this path and being highly satisfied (See an example: Sam Bankman-Fried started out in this path).
 The main caveat is that the industry faces many risks – these activities could become unprofitable due to regulation or competition – so it’s important to make sure you also build strong career capital.

 If interested, make applications to internships to try the path out – these are a quick and well-paid way to test the career.
 See a list of firms to apply to here and here.
 We particularly recommend Jane Street due to its fast growth, high-pay and good culture.

 Hedge funds trade money on the markets on behalf of wealthy investors, in exchange for fees and a share of the profits.
 Quantitative hedge funds use strategies based on algorithms to make money.
 Jobs in this path involve using statistics, mathematical modelling and programming to devise, implement and manage these strategies.

 This is likely to be one of the highest earning paths available.

 Compensation starts at $100,000-$500,000 and grows rapidly in the first 5-10 years.
 Based on current salary levels and ignoring the chance of firm failure, we estimate the median lifetime earnings for a new entrant are $250,000-$750,000 per year, with a mean over $1 million per year.
 This ignores prospective salary growth or contraction.
 Overall, we recommend using an expectation value somewhat below these figures.